pradipsilwal/Learn-Terraform/getting-started/README.md

 We will see what it does later.

 ## Initialize
-To initialize a terraform project you execute a command called terraform init.
+To initialize a terraform project you execute a command called <code>terraform init</code>.
 What this does is it checks from provider specified in the code and downloads the plugins for that provider.
 Provider here means cloud service providers like google, aws etc.

 ## Plan
-We run terraform plan to verify what resource will be created during our creation process.
+We run <code>terraform plan</code> to verify what resource will be created during our creation process.
 It shows list of things that would be done when we apply the configuration

 ## Apply
-After we run terraform plan, and verified our configuration is ok, we apply the configuration using terraform apply command.
+After we run <code>terraform plan</code>, and verified our configuration is ok, we apply the configuration using <code>terraform apply</code> command.
 What this does is, it interacts with the provider specified and creates resources which were defined in our configuration file.
 It will prompt you to say yes to apply before actually applying changes.

 Terraform also maintains state of the configuration.
-So if you run terraform apply command it creates a .tfstate file which is in json format and has information about the current state.
+So if you run terraform apply command it creates a <code>.tfstate</code> file which is in json format and has information about the current state.
 This becomes the single source of truth to compare against future changes.
 So, be carefull not to delete this file.

-It also creates .terraform folder which contains information about plugins, metadata.
+It also creates <code>.terraform</code> folder which contains information about plugins, metadata.
 We can just ignore that for now.